Variapolis/DamageTrackerFramework/README.md

 ### Damage Info

 Damage info about peds is provided via a PedDamageInfo struct.
-This holds all the information about how a ped was damaged, including the handle for the ped, the handle for the attacker, and the damage received to health, as well as damage to armor.
+This holds all the information about how a ped was damaged, including the handle for the ped, the handle for the attacker, the damage received to health, and damage to armor.

 ```csharp
 [Serializable]